core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This specification defines a group concept (see {{terminology}}) in which endpoints executing the Group OSCORE protocol can be members of a group.
 Each endpoint which is member of a group maintains a Security Context as defined in Section 3 of {{RFC8613}}, extended as follows (see {{fig-additional-context-information}}):

 * One Common Context, shared by all the endpoints in the group.
-Three new parameters are included in the Common Context: Counter Signature Algorithm, Counter Signature Parameters and Counter Signature Key Parameters.
+Three new parameters are included in the Common Context: Counter Signature Algorithm, Counter Signature Parameters and Counter Signature Key Parameters, which all relate to the  signature of the message included in group mode (see {{mess-processing}}).

 * One Sender Context, extended with the endpoint's private key.
+The private key is used to sign the message in group mode, and for calculating the pairwise key in pairwise mode ({{sec-derivation-pairwise}}).
 The Sender Context is omitted if the endpoint is configured exclusively as silent server.

 * One Recipient Context for each endpoint from which messages are received.
 No Recipient Contexts are maintained as associated to endpoints from which messages are not (expected to be) received.
-The Recipient Context is extended with the public key of the associated endpoint.
+The Recipient Context is extended with the public key of the associated endpoint, used to verify the signature in group mode and for calculating the pairwise key in pairwise mode.

 ~~~~~~~~~~~
    +---------------------------+----------------------------------+